s-ccs/paper-UnfoldMakie/typst/main.typ

     [MNE (.gif)],
     [9.494 sec]
 ),
-  caption: [Time benchmarking for generation and saving of\ topoplot animation  with 50 timepoint in 2 different packages], )
+  caption: [Benchmark for generating (and saving) of a topoplot animation  with 50 timepoints.
+No similar functionality exists in `EEGLAB`], )

-We currently support nine general EEG plot types (Figure 1). and two Unfold-specific plots: Design matrices and Spline plots.
+We currently support nine general EEG plot types (Figure 1) and two Unfold-specific plots: Design matrices and Spline plots.

 #figure(
   image("complex_plot.png", width: 80%),
-  caption: [8 plots generated by UnfoldMakie.jl.
+  caption: [8 plots generated by `UnfoldMakie.jl`.
 A) ERP plot, B) Butterfly plot, C) Topoplot, D) Topoplot timeseries, E) ERP image @jung1998analyzing, G) Channel image, H) Parallel coordinate plot @ten2006design.], ) <glacier>

 = State of the field

-There are dozens of libraries for ERP visualization in Python and MATLAB.
-Most EEG practitioners (82%) have experience with non-visualization specific MATLAB-based tools like EEGLAB @delorme2004eeglab, FieldTrip @oostenveld2011fieldtrip, ERPLAB @lopez2014erplab and Brainstorm @tadel2019meg.
-Also worth mentioning is EEGVIS @ehigner_2018eegvis.

-The Python-based MNE @Gramfort_MEG_and_EEG_2013 (41%) and the commercial software Brain Vision Analyzer (22%) also showed significant use.
-Custom scripts written in programming languages such as R, Python, Julia are also quite popular (42%).
+There are dozens of libraries for ERP analysis including visualization in Python and MATLAB.
+According to a recent survey @mikheev2024art, most EEG practitioners (82%) have experience with MATLAB-based tools like `EEGLAB` @delorme2004eeglab, `FieldTrip` @oostenveld2011fieldtrip, `ERPLAB` @lopez2014erplab and Brainstorm @tadel2019meg.
+The Python-based `MNE` @Gramfort_MEG_and_EEG_2013 (41%) and the commercial software `Brain Vision Analyzer` (22%) further showed strong popularity.
+None of these toolboxes particularly focuses on visualizations.
+Indeed in terms of specialized EEG visualization toolboxes, we are aware of only two such libraries, both MATLAB-based and both named `eegvis` @robbins2012eegvis and @ehigner_2018eegvis.
+Few EEG/ERP analysis and/or visualization libraries were written in Julia.
+We are aware of `NeuroAnalyzer.jl` @Wysokinski_NeuroAnalyzer, `EEGToolkit.jl` @Pereyra_EEGToolkit, `Neuroimaging.jl` @Luke_Neuroimaging.
+There are also #link("https://julianeuro.github.io/packages")[traces] of several abandoned projects.
+Worth highlighting is `PyMNE.jl`, a wrapper of the Python-MNE toolbox.

-There are not many EEG/ERP visualization libraries on Julia.
-Currently, we could find NeuroAnalyzer.jl @Wysokinski_NeuroAnalyzer, EEGToolkit.jl @Pereyra_EEGToolkit, Neuroimaging.jl @Luke_Neuroimaging.
-However, they are more focused on the analysis of raw EEG data, while our package is more specialized on the visualization of ERPs and rERPs.
-There are also #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.
+However, all these packages are focused on the analysis of EEG data, while our package is specialized on the visualization of ERPs and rERPs.
+This is the gap that `UnfoldMakie.jl` fills.

 = Funding
-Funded by the Deutsche Forschungsgemeinschaft (DG, German Research Foundation) – Project-ID 251654672 – TRR 161.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 251654672 – TRR 161 and in the Emmy Noether Programme - Project-ID 538578433.

 = Acknowledgements

-We acknowledge contributions from Daniel Baumgartner, Niklas Gärtner, Soren Doring, Fadil Furkan Lokman, Judith Schepers, René Skukies.
+We acknowledge contributions from Daniel Baumgartner, Niklas Gärtner, Soren Doring, Fadil Furkan Lokman, Judith Schepers, and René Skukies.

+= Toolbox dependencies
+`Makie.jl`
+`AlgebraOfGraphics.jl`
+`TopoPlots.jl`

 #bibliography("paper.bib")